rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/333_create-packages.md

 tags:
   - How to
 ---
-A package is a fundamental rapyuta.io resource that represents a declaration of your application.
+Package is a fundamental rapyuta.io resource that represents a declaration of your application.
 It is the smallest unit of deployment in rapyuta.io, and it can be deployed either on a device or the cloud or both.

 Creating a software package consists of the following high-level procedures.